Kamenice (Jizera)

 The Kamenice (Kamnitz) is a river in the Czech Republic, a right tributary of the Jizera River.
 It flows through the Liberec Region.
 It is 36.9 km long.
 The Josefův Důl Reservoir is built on the river.

 Etymology

-Kamenice is a common Czech toponymy.
+Kamenice is a common Czech toponym.
 The name is derived from the Czech word kamenný, i.e. 'stony'.
 The river is named after the character of the river bed.
 The river is sometimes called Tanvaldská Kamenice to distinguish it from the eponymous rivers in the country.